 Optimization in all its forms is central to machine learning, as many of its theoretical frameworks are based at least in part on empirical risk minimization.
 The team focuses primarily on convex and bandit optimization, with a particular focus on large-scale optimization.

 TAU Team

 3.1.
-Causal modelling
+Toward Good AI